 3. Tell the Truth

 Do not guess at any answer.
 If you are not sure about an answer, either find the correct information before answering, say "unknown," or offer an explanation as to why you cannot answer it.

 If you believe an honest answer might hurt your chances of approval, consult an immigration lawyer before answering.
 Lying on a N-400 form, or any immigration documents, can lead to removal from the United States, and you could eventually lose your U.S. citizenship even if it is granted.
 See Denial of Citizenship for Lies or False Statements.

 USCIS offers detailed instructions for filling out Form N-400 on the same page as you download the form.
 Print the instructions out, and as you work through each question on the instruction sheet, cross off the question and move on to the next.

 The instruction sheet will help you determine what documents you need to submit, as well.

-5. Get a Second Look
+5. Get Someone to Give Your Application a Second Look

-When you have completed the Form N-400, have a family member or friend look it over to make sure every question is answered.
+If you're not using an attorney, then when you've completed the Form N-400, have a family member or friend look it over to make sure every question is answered.
 Any errors or missing information could result in a delay of your naturalization process, which will already be several months long (depending on how backed up your local USCIS office is).
 Someone else looking over your application before you file it is more likely to find errors you don’t see.

 For further help in figuring out whether you are eligible for citizenship, filling out form N-400, preparing for the citizenship exam, and more, see the book Becoming a U.S. Citizen: A Guide to the Law, Exam & Interview, by Ilona Bray, J.D.
 (Nolo).